 Below is a list of changed the shelter should make to help it become a more humane place dogs and up-to-date with 21 century shelter practices:

-2.Improve potential adopter screenings: The need for quality screening of potential adopters to introduce "Before Bringing Adopted Dog Home" and "30 Days After Adoption" tips.
+1.Improve potential adopter screenings: The need for quality screening of potential adopters to introduce "Before Bringing Adopted Dog Home" and "30 Days After Adoption" tips.
 If screenings are not possible, provide mandatory education before pets are adopted that goes over the basics of dog decompression, and tips, tricks and resources for common dog behaviors.

 8. Do monthly follow-ups: Update the volunteer program to include monthly follow-ups to all volunteers to get their input on needed changes or concerns.

 Monica Mosure needs your help with “John O'Grady, Paula Brooks, Marilyn Brown, Don Winstel: Update Franklin County Dog Shelter's Dog Assessments and Other Practices”.
 Join Monica and 6,523 supporters today.